Nicolee Kuester performing Hastings’ Forest Song, Oct. 2023

 Photo by Walter Wlodarczyk

-Led by composer, trombonist, and concert producer Chris McIntyre, TILT Brass is a Brooklyn-based organization dedicated to creating new content and contexts for contemporary brass music by producing inventive concert programs, recording projects, and commissioning initiatives.
-Since 2003, TILT has been at the forefront of presenting new brass music in New York City.
-Founded by McIntyre and and Gregory Evans, TILT Brass’ various projects present the work of living composers with over 50 premiere performances thus far.
-Its personnel includes many of the brightest stars from the local brass community in ensemble configurations ranging from solo and chamber groups to experimental brass orchestra.
-TILT can be heard on releases by the Tzadik, New World, Non-Site, and POTTR labels. [more]
+Led by co-founder Chris McIntyre, TILT Brass is a Brooklyn-based organization dedicated to redefining and transforming contemporary brass music.
+Formed in 2003 in New York City, TILT is known for inventive and inclusive concert programs, striving to expand the repertoire for brass chamber music and large ensembles.
+Founded by McIntyre and Gregory Evans, TILT Brass’ various projects present a wide range of composer voices , having presented well over 60 premiere performances.
+It has worked directly with composers such as Zeena Parkins, Christian Wolff, Nate Wooley, and John King and David Behrman with the Merce Cunningham Dance Co.
+Its personnel includes many of the brightest stars from the local brass community in configurations ranging from solo and chamber groups to experimental brass orchestra.
+TILT can be heard on releases by the Tzadik, New World, Chaikin, Pleasure of the Text, and Non-Site labels. [more]

 Listen to TILT’s work on our Audio page